HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Method

-\subsection{Flow-Aligned Guidance}
+\subsection{Flow-aligned guidance}

-Given that rectified flow models prioritize low-frequency components before synthesizing high-frequency details and the low-frequency components between high-resolution images and upsampled low-resolution exhibit little difference, we follow the cascade generation pipeline~\cite{kim2024diffusehigh, qiu2024freescale}, i.e., first synthesize a low-resolution image and mapping its sampling trajectory to high-resolution space to obtain reference flow.
+Given that T2I diffusion/flow models prioritize low-frequency structure components before synthesizing high-frequency details~\cite{si2023freeu,kulikov2024flowedit}, we follow the cascade generation pipeline~\cite{du2024demofusion,kim2024diffusehigh, qiu2024freescale}, i.e., first synthesize a low-resolution image and mapping its sampling trajectory to high-resolution space to obtain reference flow.
 This reference flow is then used for flow-guided high-resolution generation, which is analyzed from the following three aspects.
 The pipeline of HiFlow is illustrated in Fig.~\ref{fig:pipeline}.

 \textbf{Initialization alignment}.
 For a given virtual reference flow, the sampling of high-resolution generation starts from the noisy variant of $X ^\text{ref}_{0 \leftarrow \tau}$, which can be expressed as: